Field Notes

 Four Levers

-What actually drives the cost.
+What actually drives the cost

 Size.
-The biggest lever by far, and the one people move last.
-Every square foot carries foundation, framing, roof, flooring, conditioning, and finish.
+The biggest lever by far.
+Every square foot carries foundation, framing, roof, flooring, HVAC, and finish.
 A 2,200 square foot house at $230 per foot is a $506,000 house; the same quality at 1,800 feet is $414,000.
-No selection decision will ever save you $92,000.

 Site work.
 The lever nobody budgets for.
-East Texas land often means expansive clay soils that demand engineered foundations, a septic system because there is no sewer, a well because there is no water main, and sometimes several hundred feet of driveway and electrical run.
-On raw acreage, site costs of $40,000 to $100,000 before the slab is poured are normal, and they are invisible in every per-square-foot number you will ever read.
+East Texas land often means mild/moderate expansive clay soils that demand engineered foundations, a septic system because there is no sewer, a well because there is no water main, and sometimes several hundred feet of driveway and electrical run.
+On raw acreage, site costs of $40,000 to $100,000 before the slab is poured are possible, and they are invisible in every per-square-foot number you will ever read.

 Structural shell of a custom home under construction in East Texas